zubrik13/algorithms/README.md

 # algorythms
-Introduction to Algorithms, Third Edition
+##Introduction to Algorithms, Third Edition

+notes from prgmr bible